GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Method

 \subsection{Motivation of Using Entropy as the Masking Rate Metric}

-Having established the form of the weighted SFT loss, we next investigate how to assign masking rate to tokens.
+Having established the form of the importance-weighted supervised finetuning loss, we next investigate how to assign masking rate to tokens.
 First, we require that the chosen metric does not introduce excessive computational overhead.
 In particular, it is infeasible to compute such a metric for every token individually, and we can only afford $O(1)$ additional forward passes in total.
 For this reason, we consider masking all the answers and then examining the distribution of the model’s output logits $z_i$ to be a practical choice.
 Specifically, given a problem $x$ and its answer $y$, we mask the entire answer and compute

 We then determine the masking rate $\beta_i$ of the $i$-th token.
 Based on our analysis, the entropy of the distribution of $z_i$ serves as an effective metric.
-As shown in Figure~\ref{fig:entropy}, we visualize the entropy distribution among the 100 most frequent tokens during training, contrasting tokens with higher versus lower entropy.
-It can be observed that tokens with higher entropy tend to carry richer information and play a more critical role in shaping the structure of generated responses.
-For example, words such as “first’’ and “second’’ exhibit higher entropy, often signaling logical or sequential structures, whereas words like “all’’ and “such’’ show lower entropy and function primarily as auxiliary words, contributing less to semantic content.
+First, drawing inspiration from theoretical insights, we demonstrate that using entropy as an importance weight may help reduce the variance of the loss estimation.
+Specifically, prior work has demonstrated that importance sampling achieves minimum variance when the sampling proposal is proportional to the L2 norm of the gradient.
+Through reasonable approximation, we found that token-wise entropy is approximately proportional to the L2 norm of the gradient, which motivates our choice of this metric.
+We provide a detailed discussion in Appendix~\ref{app:mot}.
+Furthermore, as shown in Figure~\ref{fig:entropy}, we empirically visualize the entropy distribution among the 100 most frequent tokens during training, contrasting tokens with higher versus lower entropy.
+It can be observed that tokens with higher entropy tend to carry richer information and play a more critical role in the model's decision-making.
+For example, words such as ``first'', ``second'', ``since'', and ``so'' exhibit higher entropy, often signaling logical or sequential structures, whereas words like ``all'' and ``such'' show lower entropy and function primarily as auxiliary words, contributing less to semantic content.
+Our findings align with recent observations in LLMs~\citep{wang20258020rulehighentropyminority}, which note that a minority of high-entropy tokens serve to bridge logical connections between consecutive reasoning steps, while the majority of low-entropy tokens primarily complete current phrases or words.